-Applicants must provide all the information requested below in their Operating Plan and fill out Attachment X. Operating Plan, which details the Applicant's Operational Plan, including maintenance and decommissioning.
+Applicants must provide all the information requested below in their Operating Plan and fill out Attachment G. (Operating & Safety Plans), which details the Applicant's Operational Plan, including maintenance and decommissioning.
 The Operating Plan must include:

 1. The energy storage device's expected performance.
 Performance is defined as the ability of the energy storage device to provide expected output of energy over its useful life.
-Any operational management terms that memorialize the operations of the Project should be included. - a.
+Any operational provisions regarding how the energy storage device will be managed should be specified. - a.
 Performance characteristics of the energy storage device include: duration of energy discharge, round-trip efficiency, ramp rates (charging and discharging), type of coupling for co-located Projects, state-of-charge range, stand-by loss, annual/monthly/daily limits on full equivalent duration-of-discharge cycles, degradation curves and augmentation plans, operating life, minimum run-times during charge and discharge cycles, minimum downtime between charge and discharge cycles, operating modes and impact on performance parameters, operating temperatures and efficiency.